 Tara is the in-house content lead at Digistorm, tending to all content needs, big or small!
 When she’s not writing copy or managing the Insights editorial calendar, Tara is passionate about supporting theatre and live music.

-One of the most important branding elements for schools is their colors.
+One of the most important branding elements for schools is their colours.
 They are not only present on your marketing material, but they are also displayed prominently on billboards, within school architecture and on students' uniforms.
-These colors tell the world about your school and help your community to recognise your brand whenever they see them out in the world.
+These colours tell the world about your school and help your community to recognise your brand whenever they see them out in the world.

-Most schools find it incredibly important that every touchpoint that a prospective or current family has with their school showcases their brand colors — including their digital channels.
-This includes their school website, online enrollment form, social media, and of course, their app.
+Most schools find it incredibly important that every touchpoint that a prospective or current family has with their school showcases their brand colours — including their digital channels.
+This includes their school website, online enrolment form, social media, and of course, their app.

-In this post, we talk to one of our designers, Ava, about incorporating brand colors into two school apps: Abbotsleigh and Kennedy Baptist College.
+In this post, we talk to one of our designers, Ava, about incorporating brand colours into two school apps: Abbotsleigh and Kennedy Baptist College.

-The Abbotsleigh colors have been incorporated in the app, along with icons that match Abbotsleigh’s branding.
-Yellow can be a tricky color for designers to use.
+The Abbotsleigh colours have been incorporated in the app, along with icons that match Abbotsleigh’s branding.
+Yellow can be a tricky colour for designers to use.
 This is mainly because it has a lack of contrast against white, and a high contrast against black.
-The app dashboard was given a layout that would work well with the school colors, as well as their style of neat, outlined icons.
+The app dashboard was given a layout that would work well with the school colours, as well as their style of neat, outlined icons.
 The result was a timeless design that is easy on the eye and works well on small screens.